-The Lord give you his peace!

-May Jesus lead you through the mystery of His Passion and Death to the joy of His Resurrection and our Renewed Life in Christ Jesus!
+The Lord give you His Peace! and lead you through the mystery of His Passion and Death to the joy of His Resurrection and our renewed Life in Jesus!

-We continue our journey through the lenten season by prayer, fasting, acts of charity.
-Soon we will enter the joy of the Resurrection through our spiritual immersion into the mystery of the Passion and Death of Jesus.
+The weeks of Lent have run their course.
+We journeyed through the season by prayer, fasting, acts of charity.
+Now we enter the joy of the Resurrection through our spiritual immersion into the mystery of the Passion and Death of Jesus.
 Easter joy begins with Jesus' entry into Jerusalem.
-In Liturgy and spirit we enter, as it were, the week-long "Solemn Mass" - "a Living Eucharist" - of the Victim's total surrender of Himself to the Father's Will and the victory that ensues.
+This is the beginning of the week-long "Solemn Mass" of the Living Eucharist of the Victim's total surrender of Himself to the Father's Will and the victory that ensues.
 Every day of Holy Week is another moment in that wonderful drama of our salvation.
-The stage is set in Jerusalem; the players are all in place; and Jesus, the central figure and Victim of Sacrifice, is knowingly participating wholeheartedly in the Father's Plan for all creation.
+The stage is set in Jerusalem; the players are all in place; and Jesus, the central figure and Victim of the sacrifice, is knowingly participating wholeheartedly in the Father's Plan for all creation.

-The holiest of all weeks - Holy Week - begins with the "Hosannas" of the populace.
-In a brief time, "Hosannas" are followed by the intrigue and betrayal of Jesus by His nearest and dearest friends, "hand-picked" by Himself.
-What ensues is choreographed by the religious leaders of His own nation and the foreign occupational forces.
+The week begins with the "Hosannas" of the populace.
+In a brief time, "Hosannas" are followed by the intrigue and betrayal of Jesus by His nearest and dearest friends "hand-picked" by Himself.
+What follows is choreographed by the religious leaders of His nation and the foreign occupational forces.
 The protagonists play out their roles in the Governor's palace, in the streets of Jerusalem, and on Golgotha: "Hosannas" turn to "Crucify Him", jeering remarks ridiculing a dying man are thrown at Him.
-The heavens proclaim the glory of God (Psalm 19:1): the skies darken, the earth quakes, the curtain of the temple is torn from top to bottom, "signs" are everywhere.
-At His death, the bystanders, and those who before had added their jeers to the ridicule and curses of the others, return to their homes beating their breasts.
-Even a Roman centurion proclaims, Truly this was the Son of God (Mark 15:39).
-Before all this, however, the Drama of Calvary must peak in a tragic-bloody-humiliating manner when Jesus, nailed to a criminal's cross, is mockingly hailed as Jesus of Nazareth, King of the Jews (John 19:19), that leads to a moment of desolation when He exclaims My God, My God, why have you forsaken Me?!
-(Mark 15:34; Matthew 27:46).
-Everything climaxes with the death of Jesus; a death that continues to proclaim love, compassion and forgiveness for all.
-As Jesus let His spirit render His body lifeless, conflicting sentiments were felt by all present.
-How true the statement that we in Christ are called to trouble the comfortable and give comfort to the troubled (Stephen Banks).
+Yes, His death makes them return to their homes beating their breasts, and compels a Roman centurion to say Truly this was the Son of God (Matthew 27: 54).
+But, this drama still must peak in a tragic-bloody-humiliating manner when Jesus, nailed to a criminal's cross, is mockingly hailed as Jesus of Nazareth, King of the Jews (cfr Matthew 27: 37), and leads to a moment of desolation when He exclaims My God, My God, why have you forsaken Me?!
+(Matthew 27: 46; Mark 15: 34) Everything climaxes with the death of Jesus.
+A soldier humiliated the already deceased body of Jesus by piercing His side with a spear to assure His death.
+The mutilated body was taken down and placed in the arms of a desolate mother who was witness to this inhuman tragedy.
+This tragic death, and victorious death for those who believe, continues to proclaim love, compassion and forgiveness for all.
+As His spirit ebbed from His body, conflicting sentiments were felt by all present.

-If everything ended there, what a tragedy it would be for us all!
+If everything ended there on Golgotha, what a tragedy it would be for us all!
 But, the story does not finish there!
 It cannot!
-Our story does not end on the Cross; our story as redeemed children of God finds its true beginning there.
-When Jesus cries: Father, into Your hands I commend my spirit (Luke 23:46), our life-blood is renewed and we again are offered the opportunity to be one with the God who became one with us.
-We are gifted with the compassion of condescension, as St. Leo the Great calls the moment of the Incarnation in the womb of our Blessed Mother Mary.
-The Incarnation of the Divine Word, Jesus the Christ, fulfills the reason for His earthly life in the Passion-Death-Resurrection of Jesus.
-And, we, redeemed in His Blood, are a people who profess and proclaim not only His Death and Resurrection, but our everlasting Life in Him!
+Our story does not end on the Cross.
+Our story finds its true beginning there.
+When Jesus cries: Father, into Your hands I commend my spirit (Luke 23: 46), our life-blood is renewed and we again are offered the opportunity to be one with the God who became one with us.
+We are a people who profess and proclaim not death but life!
 Saint Paul tells the community of Corinth: If there is no resurrection of the dead, then neither has Christ been raised.
-And if Christ has not been raised, then empty too is our preaching; empty, too, your faith...and if Christ has not been raised, your faith is vain...But now Christ has been raised from the dead, the first fruits of those who have fallen asleep...for in Christ, all shall be brought to life...so that God may be all in all.
+And if Christ has not been raised, then empty too is our preaching; empty, too, your faith... and if Christ has not been raised, your faith is vain...
+But now Christ has been raised from the dead, the first fruits of those who have fallen asleep... for in Christ, all shall be brought to life... so that God may be all in all.
 (1 Corinthians 15: 13-28),